It belongs to one of the 23 pairs of chromosomes belonging to the human karyotype.

-There are also a number of genetic disorders derived from chromosome 18 trisomy and aneuploidy.
+There are also several genetic disorders derived from chromosome 18 trisomy and aneuploidy.

-Here we report the ending sequence and gene annotation of human chromosome 18, which will allow a better understanding of the normal and disease biology of this chromosome.
+Here we report the ending sequence and gene annotation of human chromosome 18, which will allow a better understanding of the standard and disease biology of this chromosome.

-Extending this analysis to the entire human genome, we found that the density of conserved sequences that do not encode proteins is largely uncorrelated with genetic density.
+Extending this analysis to the entire human genome, we found that the density of conserved sequences that do not encode proteins is uncorrelated mainly with genetic density.

-The International Human Genome Sequencing Consortium (IHGSC) recently completed a sequence of the human genome and published a report on the finishing of the human genome.
+The International Human Genome Sequencing Consortium (IHGSC) recently completed a human genome sequence and published a report on the finishing of the human genome.

-Now, papers containing detailed reports on each human chromosome are bringing to light aspects of the biomedical and evolutionary implications of this work.
+Now, papers containing detailed reports on each human chromosome are bringing to light aspects of this work’s biomedical and evolutionary implications.

-Here we describe the completion of a physical map, a high-quality final sequence, and a gene catalog for the human chromosome 18, which represents approximately 2.7% of the human genome.
+Here we describe the completion of a physical map, a high-quality final sequence, and a gene catalog for the human chromosome 18, representing approximately 2.7% of the human genome.

 The extremely low density of protein-encoding genes on chromosome 18 offers an opportunity to study the conservation of non-protein-encoding sequences.

-It was recently observed that, in addition to protein coding sequences, ~ 3% of the human genome shows a degree of evolutionary conservation among mammals that is significantly higher than background.
+It was recently observed that, in addition to protein-coding sequences, ~ 3% of the human genome shows a degree of evolutionary conservation among mammals significantly higher than the background.

 It is not clear whether this sequence consists primarily of gene-related regulatory elements or whether it represents other elements not closely coupled to genes.